HappyTetrahedron/penguard/README.md

 ### Forming groups

-Groups can be formed via a PDS.
+Groups can be formed via a PLS.

 One guardian acts as the group’s creator.
 The creator will register the group with the server and add information on the penguins guarded by